Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 An overseas student holds, or is included in, a visa that permits the visa holder to travel to Australia for the purpose of undertaking a course provided by an educational establishment.

-This means a student is reported as an overseas student if they are on a visa that is specifically related to studying in Australia (or a bridging visa attached to a substantive visa with those provisions).
+This means you should report a student as an overseas student if they are on a visa that is specifically related to studying in Australia (or a bridging visa attached to a substantive visa with those provisions).

 For the purposes of the Census, an overseas student includes: